lgiese/lgiese.boat.io/cam_engl.md

 title: Cameras
 ---

 <p>To investigate the visible spectrum beyond the water surface MR TURTLE (The Unmanned Radio Telemetry Limnology-Exlorer) is equipped with a camera on deck.
-Due to the pre-existing Raspberry Pi the decision was made during the preliminary stages to choose a Raspberry Pi Camera.
+Due to the pre-existing Raspberry Pi the decision was made during the preliminary stages to choose a <a href="https://www.raspberrypi.org/products/camera-module-v2/">Raspberry Pi Camera</a>.
 Furthermore relevant arguments are the cheap price as well as the unproblematic installation.</p>

 <p>The following text describes the Raspberry Pi Camera V2.1 installation, including an example for an automatic picture recording script combined with an auto boot script using crontab.</p>